Attorney general opposes Aquarion rate hike

-According to the attorney general’s brief, the evidence in the proceeding demonstrates that the requested increase is “excessive and unwarranted.”
-Rather, under adjustments the attorney general recommends, Aquarion’s proposed revenue requirement would decrease by more than $20 million per year.
-Jepsen also supports an ROE of 8.53% as recommended by the Office of Consumer Counsel.
+According to the Attorney General’s brief, the evidence in the proceeding demonstrates that the requested increase is “excessive and unwarranted.”
+Rather, under adjustments the Attorney General recommends, Aquarion’s proposed revenue requirement would decrease by more than $20 million per year.
+The Attorney General also supports an ROE of 8.53% as recommended by the Office of Consumer Counsel.

-Aquarion is the largest water company in the state, serving more than 625,000 people in 47 municipalities, and it has acquired 57 new water systems since its last rate case in 2010, according to Jepsen.
+Aquarion is the largest water company in the state, serving more than 625,000 people in 47 municipalities, and it has acquired 57 new water systems since its last rate case in 2010, Jepsen said.
 It was granted a $15 million, or 11%, rate increase in the 2010 case.

 “The company’s rates have increased steadily since 2007,” Jepsen added.